Developer Guide

 Test Case: While Tuthub is running, delete

-.
-Try carrying out a valid command, e.g.view 1
+tuthub.json.
+Try carrying out a valid command, e.g.view 1.

 Expected: Command works as per usual.
-Upon carrying out the command, a newtuthub.json
+Upon carrying out the command, a newtuthub.jsonfile will be created.

 -